bensteinberg/upteele2/README.md

 Clone this repo, run `npm install -g webpack`, `npm install`, and then `webpack` to build.

-Specify routes and stops in `app/config.json`.
+Specify heading, routes, and stops in `app/config.json`.